Toronto FC: Stadiums during the COVID-19 pandemic

 On September 11, 2020, Connecticut governor Ned Lamont announced that Toronto FC would finish their season's home matches at Pratt & Whitney Stadium in East Hartford, Connecticut, as well as during the playoffs, due to the Canadian government's response to limit cross-border travel during the COVID-19 pandemic.
 Likewise, Toronto FC played some of their home games in Exploria Stadium in Orlando, Florida during the 2021 season.
 Exploria Stadium is also home to Orlando City SC of MLS.

+2026 FIFA World Cup renovations

+Ahead of the 2026 FIFA World Cup, Toronto's BMO Field—renamed Toronto Stadium for the tournament under FIFA's neutral naming rules—underwent a substantial renovation to meet international standards and accommodate the event's crowds.
+The project, part of a roughly CAD 146 million upgrade shared between the City of Toronto and Maple Leaf Sports & Entertainment, was carried out in phases since late 2024 and includes expanded seating capacity to approximately 45,736 through the addition of around 17,000 temporary seats, upgraded broadcast infrastructure, new LED video boards, improved Wi-Fi, and enhanced hospitality and concession areas to elevate the fan experience.
+Temporary enhancements such as new team dugouts, improved lighting and sound systems, and expanded lounges aim to ensure the venue complies with FIFA requirements while offering a world-class setting for the six tournament matches it hosted, including the first World Cup home game for the Canadian men's national soccer team on June 12, 2026.